-Thus over the past decade, the headphone market has absolutely exploded and the boundaries of what was possible have really been pushed.
-Multi BA (Balanced armature) driver configurations, hybrid earphones, electrostatic earphones, and even planar magnetic earbuds have all changed the way high-end audio behaves.
+Thus over the past decade, the headphone market has absolutely exploded, and the boundaries of what was possible have really been pushed.
+Multi BA (Balanced armature) driver configurations, hybrid earphones, electrostatic earphones, and even planar magnetic earbuds have changed the way high-end audio behaves.
 Then there is the attention to aesthetics, ergonomics and build on sometimes multi-thousand dollar earphones.
 What does this mean if you are on a budget?
 Well, many companies have absorbed those tech advancements and tried to implement them in even cheaper earphones.

 This trickle-down technology has ultimately led to cheap earbuds with amazing sound.
 Something not possible just a little while ago.

 How to chose the Best Cheap Earbuds / Earphones?

 Many people come and ask us what the best-sounding budget earphones are, but the truth is told, the sound is just one part of the equation.
 Below are the factors I think you should consider when buying cheap earphones.

 You might be surprised to see sound come in at number 3 on our list of most important factors.
 Well, hear me out.
 You can find many earphones under $50 that sounds great, but unfortunately, some of these earphones completely disregard ergonomics.

 Think about it for a second; this is something you will be wearing inside your ears, usually for hours at a time.
 There is no point in having the greatest sounding earbuds if you can’t stand having them in your ears for more than 20 minutes.